Buffalo-Ontology-Group/neoplasm_ontology/README.md

-# neoplasm_ontology
+## Neoplasm Ontology
-Ontology for representing neoplasms
+The Neoplasm Ontology provies classes and relations for representing neoplasms, the abornmal/malignant cells that constitute them, and the processes that result in the createion of neoplasms.